-The program is based in Rabat.
-Most classes are held at the Center for Cross Cultural Learning — SIT’s in-country partner — located in a 19th-century Moorish-style riad in the city’s historic medina.
-The Center is situated near important cultural sites, including the 12th-century Kasbah Oudaya and the Ville Nouvelle, established by the French colonial administration in the early 1900s.
+Most classes are at the Center for Cross Cultural Learning, SIT’s in-country partner, in a 19th-century Moorish-style riad in the city’s historic district.
+The center is near sites like the 12th-century Kasbah Oudaya and the Ville Nouvelle, established by the French in the early 1900s.
 Here, you will live with a working- or middle-class Moroccan family; execute reporting assignments throughout the city; and explore different neighborhoods such as Madinat al Irfane, the university city.

 Previous college-level coursework in writing, journalism, communications, and/or media studies, or other related fields.
 Strong writing skills and an interest in journalism are essential.
 A writing sample may be required as part of the admissions process.

-Links to syllabi below are from current and forthcoming courses offered on this program.
+The following syllabi are representative of this program.
 Because courses develop and change over time to take advantage of dynamic learning opportunities, actual course content will vary from term to term.
 The syllabi can be useful for students, faculty, and study abroad offices in assessing credit transfer.
 Read more about credit transfer.